Minimally Invasive Heel Spur Treatment

 • As you try to compensate for the pain, your gait may change – which could impact your knee, hip and back.

-Sometimes, heel spurs and their associated conditions can be treated with exercise, ice and orthotics.
+Sometimes, heel spurs and their associated conditions can be treated with exercise, ice, and orthotics.
 When those conservative treatments fail to alleviate the pain, the Northwest Surgery Center can help.
 Our surgeon will evaluate your condition and may recommend minimally invasive surgery to release the pressure on the stretched plantar fascia.
-During your consultation the doctor will also determine if the spur itself has to be removed to complete your treatment.
+During your consultation, the doctor will also determine if the spur itself has to be removed to complete your treatment.

 If I choose to have heel spur surgery at Northwest Surgery Center, what can I expect?

-You’ll be treated in one of our modern surgery suites where we use the latest technologies and equipment.
-Under local anesthesia, a small incision (about a quarter of an inch) is made and a specially designed surgical instrument is inserted into this incision.
+You’ll be treated in one of our modern surgery suites, where we use the latest technologies and equipment.
+Under local anesthesia, a small incision (about a quarter of an inch) is made, and a specially designed surgical instrument is inserted into this incision.
 The entire procedure is performed through this tiny opening.
-At the surgery’s conclusion a small bandage is used to protect the micro surgery area.
+At the surgery’s conclusion, a small bandage is used to protect the micro surgery area.
 The entire procedure takes less than 90 minutes.

-Advantages of Minimally Invasive Heel Spur Surgery
+Advantages of Minimally Invasive Procedures

 • Local anesthetic (you remain conscious throughout the procedure)